bgoonz/BGOONZ_BLOG_2.0/notes/Combined_____-_____Doc.md

 ### Value

-A property of an execution context (global, function or eval) that, in non-strict mode, is always a reference to an object and in strict mode can be any value.
+A property of an execution context (global, function or eval) that, in non–strict mode, is always a reference to an object and in strict mode can be any value.

 ## Description